 It is important, however, to properly account for employee meals in order to keep inventory and financial statements accurate as well as to document employee benefits for expense and tax purposes.

 Fringe Benefits of Providing Employee Meals

-- As mentioned, when employees are offered free meals, they are more likely to try different dishes and expand their knowledge of the menu.
-This, in turn, may lead to better customer service.
+- When employees are offered free meals, they are more likely to try different dishes and expand their knowledge of the menu.
+This may lead to better customer service.